Rina Mimoun: Career

 Mimoun's career began at the age of 21 with a Writers Guild of America internship on the Fox comedy Ned and Stacey and a first staff writer job on the UPN sitcom Guys Like Us.
 She scored her big break when then-Dawson's Creek showrunner Greg Berlanti hired her as a writer on the teen drama series.
 Mimoun has also written for Jack & Jill, Dawson's Creek, Everwood, Gilmore Girls, Pushing Daisies, Eastwick, and Hart of Dixie.

 She served as a supervising producer on Everwood for the first 12 episodes of season 1.
 She was made a co-executive producer for the rest of season 1 and the entirety of season 2.
 She became an executive producer and the showrunner for seasons 3 and 4 after creator Greg Berlanti left the series.

 Mimoun developed and executive-produced Privileged for The CW Television Network, based on the Zoey Dean novel How To Teach Filthy Rich Girls.

 Mimoun serves as an executive producer on Mistresses, an American remake of the 2008–2010 British series of the same name.

 Personal life

-Mimoun has been married to actor Scott Weinger since 2008; together they have a son, who was born in 2009.
+Mimoun has been married to actor Scott Weinger, the voice of Aladdin, since 2008; together they have a son, who was born in 2009.